Capital Gains Tax on Real Estate and Home Sales

 Capital Gains Basics

 Many people know the basics of the capital gains tax.
-Gains on the sale of personal or investment property held for more than one year are taxed at favorable capital gains rates of 0%, 15%, or 20%, plus a 3.8% investment tax for people with higher incomes.
+Gains on the sale of personal or investment property held for more than one year are taxed at favorable capital gains rates of 0%, 15%, or 20%, plus a 3.8% net investment income tax for people with higher incomes.

-Compare this with gains on the sale of personal or investment property held for one year or less, taxed at ordinary income rates up to 37%.
-But there are lots of exceptions to these general rules, with some major carveouts applying to residential real estate.
+Compare this with gains on the sale of personal or investment property held for one year or less, which are taxed at ordinary income rates up to 37%.

 Primary Home Sales

-Capital gains tax on a primary home
+Capital gains tax on the sale of a primary home

-Here's an example: Say you're married, bought your home in 2000, have a tax basis of $325,000, and are selling the home for $650,000.
-The entire $325,000 gain is tax-free.
+Here's an example: Say you're married, bought your home in 1995, have a tax basis of $250,000, and are selling the home for $650,000.
+The entire $400,000 gain is tax-free.
 Let's now take the same example, but instead of selling the home for $650,000, you sell it for $900,000.
-The first $500,000 of the gain is tax-free, and the remaining $75,000 is taxed at long-term capital gains rates.
+The first $500,000 of the gain is tax-free, and the remaining $150,000 is taxed at long-term capital gains rates.

-• You then reduce that figure by your tax basis in the home to come up with your gain or loss.
+- You then reduce that figure by your tax basis in the home to come up with your gain or loss.

 Related: Capital Gains Tax Home Sale Exclusion: What to Know